Why is it important to visit a community in-person or virtually?

 You have taken the first step online or by calling a senior living community to learn more.
 The next important step in the process is to schedule a time to visit the community in-person or virtually, especially if you're considering making a move within the next 9-months.

-Since COVID-19, more senior living communities are accommodating virtual tours if you're unable to visit in-person.
 To find the best fit for you or a loved one, there are several things to keep in mind and small details to look for as you visit each community.

 Does the Community Encourage Aging through a Continuum of Care?